javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 If a visitor initiated navigation away from the page or tries to close the window, the `beforeunload` handler asks for additional confirmation.

 It may return a string with the question.
 Historically browsers used to show it, but as of now only some of them do.
-That's because certain webmasters abused this event handler, to protect the visitor from potentially misleading and hackish messages.
+That's because certain webmasters abused this event handler by showing misleading and hackish messages.

 You can try it by running this code and then reloading the page.